Intake Form

 Finally, Plaintiffs requested award their costs and reasonable and necessary attorney’s fees.

-Doyle Dennis LLP is proud to represent these firefighters and union members, who have dedicated their lives to public service.
-If you have been subjected to wrongful or discriminatory work practices, including wrongful termination or suspension, contact the lawyers at Doyle Dennis LLP for a no-charge initial evaluation of your claim.
+Doyle Dennis Avery LLP is proud to represent these firefighters and union members, who have dedicated their lives to public service.
+If you have been subjected to wrongful or discriminatory work practices, including wrongful termination or suspension, contact the lawyers at Doyle Dennis Avery LLP for a no-charge initial evaluation of your claim.

-Doyle Dennis LLP’s lawyers have proudly represented doctors for years.
+Doyle Dennis Avery LLP’s lawyers have proudly represented doctors for years.
 In fact, our lawyers already secured a $6.3 million verdict for a Texas doctor who the jurors confirmed was defamed and disparaged by Memorial Hermann Health System in attempt to protect its business interest, instead of patient safety.
 Our attorneys provide strong legal representation to physicians.
 In light of our firm’s extensive experience with doctors and health care workers, we were recently hired to represent a physician in a lawsuit pending against CHI St. Luke’s Health for retaliation for speaking out for his patients.

 Acting on his duty as a physician, our client reported several issues relating to patient endangerment, quality improvement, and other problems that he observed.
 In response, the hospital and its staff began taking steps to discredit our client’s reputation.
 In an effort to identify and respond to patients with early signs of clinical deterioration, St. Luke’s implemented a “Rapid Response System” (RRS), which in part requires that a “Rapid Response Team” (RRT) contact the primary physician when transferring patients to the ICU.
 However, the RRS often fails to contact the primary physician, thereby endangering the health and safety of patients.
 Our client believed this practice was in violation of state law and began reporting his concerns.
 Our client continued to raise concerns regarding the RRT and the ICU.
 Following his reports, he was subjected to several retaliatory actions.
 Our client was also warned that his actions would be the subject of the exact type of retaliation he eventually faced.
 Shortly after, false accusations were made against him, and his hard-earned career was shattered.